2 explosions heard in the Ugandan capital, Kampala

 Ugandan officials have been urging vigilance in the wake of a string of bomb explosions in recent weeks.

 One person was killed and at least seven others wounded in an explosion at a restaurant in a suburb of Kampala on Oct.
-23. The Allied Democratic Forces, an affiliate of the Islamic State Group in central Africa, claimed responsibility for that attack.
-That group has long been opposed to the rule of longtime President Yoweri Museveni, a U.S. security ally.
+23.

 Another explosion two days later on a passenger bus killed only the suicide bomber, according to police.